Guenael/rtlsdr-ft8d/README.md

 ## Container Image

-As an alterative to the above steps, a pre-built container image containing rtlsdr-ft8d is available for use with [Docker](https://www.docker.com/) or [Podman](https://podman.io/).
+As an alternative to the above steps, a pre-built container image containing rtlsdr-ft8d is available for use with [Docker](https://www.docker.com/) or [Podman](https://podman.io/).

 The RTL DVB kernel modules must first be blacklisted on the host running the container.
 RTL-SDR itself is not required on the host running the container.
 This can be permanently accomplished using the following commands: